 Do you require burial or cremation?
 Do you want traditional or contemporary services?
 Are you planning ceremony services at the funeral home and, therefore, require a suitable venue/location?
 What budget do you have for funeral expenses?
 Just these few questions can help present a clearer idea of what kind of funeral services provider you need.

-If you need to find a funeral home in California, you can use our funeral home directory, which lists funeral homes by city.
+If you need to find a funeral home or cremation provider in California, you can use our funeral home directory, which lists funeral homes by city.

 What is the average cost of a cremation in California?